rudradesai200/CTFs/README.md

 - binwalk : Helps to check files contained in a file.
 - steghide : For hiding a file inside an image
 - peda : python assitant for GDB
+- pwntools : A big tool suite covering almost every ascpect of binary exploitation.
+- <a href="https://github.com/payloadbox/xss-payload-list">xss-payloads</a> : Contains many payloads for XSS attacks.
+- <a href="https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/XSS%20Injection/README.md">More xss-payloads</a> : Contains many payloads for XSS attacks.

+#### Other tools (unexplored)

+- <a href="https://github.com/volatilityfoundation/volatility">Volatility</a> : Helps to analyze memory dump for various types of os.
+- burp suite : For finding bugs on web sites.

 #### Some frequently used commands